hyperf/hyperf/.github/ISSUE_TEMPLATE/---bug-report.md

 ---

-Execute the command `uname -a && php -v && composer info | grep hyperf && php --ri swoole` and paste the result below.
+Execute the command and paste the result below.

+Command: `uname -a && php -v && composer info | grep hyperf && php --ri swoole`

 ```bash
 # Paste the result here.
 ```